steemandavid/static-test-stand-remote/README.md

 #### Init

 Initialization of peripherals, tasks, variables and functions.

 Afterwards, the state is set to Idle.

 #### Idle

 Give a low voltage warning and a critical voltage warning.

 Check wifi connection quality and react to connection issues.

-Check for Arm switch user input.
+Check for Arm switch user input
-- If the Arm switch is flipped on, the buzzer will emit short beeps.
+- Once the Arm switch is flipped on, the buzzer will emit short beeps.
 - If the Arm switch was flipped on for 5 seconds, the state is set to Arm.
-- If the Arm switch was flipped shorter than that time, the buzzer is set to off and the state machines stays in the Idle state.
+- If the Arm switch was flipped on for shorter than that time, the buzzer is set to off and the state machines stays in the Idle state.

+Check for Ignition button user input
+- If the button is pushed, add an error message to the display lines and beep an error signal.

 #### Arm

 The system is in Arm mode, waiting for the user to push the Ignition button.
 An Arm command is sent to the base station.
 The buzzer is switched on to indicate the danger of imminent ignition.
+The LED ring around the Ignition button flashes rapidly.

 If the Ignition button is pushed (short push), an Ignition command is sent to the base station.

 If the Ignition isn't pushed with 10 seconds, the Arm mode times out and the system returns to idle state.

 #### Ignite

 An Arm command is sent to the base station.
 The buzzer is switched off.

 Afterwards, the state is set to End.

 #### End

 The static test is over.
 The remote stays locked in this state until it is powered off.

 ### Background tasks